Chart Color Schemes

 Woolner - Bayview - Winnellie features a more urban dwelling mix with significant apartment living, with above-average rates of outright home ownership

-In Woolner - Bayview - Winnellie, as per the latest Census evaluation, 34.3% of dwellings were houses while 65.7% consisted of other types such as semi-detached homes, apartments, and 'other' dwellings.
-This contrasts with Darwin metro's figures of 23.6% houses and 76.4% other dwellings.
-Regarding home ownership in Woolner - Bayview - Winnellie, it stood at 18.4%, with mortgaged dwellings at 28.1% and rented ones at 53.5%.
-The median monthly mortgage repayment in the area was $2,248, surpassing Darwin metro's average of $2,000.
-Meanwhile, the median weekly rent figure for Woolner - Bayview - Winnellie was recorded at $490, compared to Darwin metro's $420.
-Nationally, Woolner - Bayview - Winnellie's mortgage repayments were significantly higher than the Australian average of $1,863, while rents were substantially above the national figure of $375.
+Woolner-Bayview-Winnellie's dwelling structures, as per the latest Census, consisted of 34.3% houses and 65.7% other dwellings (semi-detached, apartments, 'other' dwellings).
+This compares to Darwin metro's 23.6% houses and 76.4% other dwellings.
+Home ownership in Woolner-Bayview-Winnellie stood at 18.4%, with mortgaged dwellings at 28.1% and rented ones at 53.5%.
+The median monthly mortgage repayment was $2,248, higher than Darwin metro's average of $2,000.
+Median weekly rent in the area was $490, compared to Darwin metro's $420.
+Nationally, Woolner-Bayview-Winnellie's mortgage repayments were significantly higher at $2,248 versus Australia's average of $1,863, while rents were substantially above the national figure of $375.

 Frequently Asked Questions - Housing